Computer Siksha

 align=”far”

-Correct Answer: C — align=”right” The value “right” in the align attribute pushes text to the right margin of the container or page.
-This approach works well for placing captions, dates, or any content that conventionally appears on the right side.
+Correct Answer: C — align=”right” The value “right” in the align attribute consequently pushes text to the right margin of the container or page.
 Furthermore, the three core alignment values are “left”, “center”, and “right”.
-Therefore, use align=”right” whenever you need text to flush against the right edge of its container.
+Therefore, use align=”right” whenever you need text to flush against the right edge of its container for placement like dates or captions.

 Paragraph Tags